350Z AiM PDM32 Integration

 - Tire Pressures

-Sensor Integration
+Sensor Information

 Since the AiM PDM 32 only has 8 pins for analog channel inputs, CAN I/O Expansion is required.
 Channels that require higher sampling rates (like chassis sensors) will be prioritized for direct connection to the PDM32.
 Lower volatility signals (like fluid temperature and pressures) should use CAN expansion.